 The Date Range Chart Transform is a Date Filter for a Metric.
 For example, if you want your Chart to display data for the current month, you would set the Date Range to This Month.

-The Date Range set in Data Explorer is saved as the Metric’s default date period; however, the Date Range can also be referenced in Expanded View and Dashboard Filtering so you can update the date period of a metric outside of the builder for ad hoc analysis.
+The Date Range set in Data Explorer is saved as the default date period of the metric; however, the Date Range can also be referenced in Expanded View and Dashboard Filtering so you can update the date period of a metric outside of the builder for ad hoc analysis.

 Display Date Range

-The Date column is automatically selected depending on your Metric’s configurations.
+The Date column is automatically selected depending on your Metric configurations.
 For example, if the Chart is grouped by a date column, the Date Range Transform will select the initial Date Grouping column.